svram/sumo-old/README.md

 # SUMO

+### This repo is archived.
+To see latest codebase, go here https://github.com/svram/sumo

 The code for the SUMO (Singapore Universities Mission Oxygen) campaign website (https://www.sumo.sg/)

  - Static site hosted on S3, accelerated by Cloudfront CDN